FOSDEM/moderation-docs/README.md

 If that does not help, try messaging the user in private or removing the message.

 #### Violations of the CoC
-Any message that violates the [Code of Conduct](https://fosdem.org/2022/practical/conduct/) (abusive, threatening, harassment) must be dealt with immediatly.
+Any message that violates the [Code of Conduct](https://fosdem.org/2022/practical/conduct/) (abusive, threatening, harassment) must be dealt with immediately.
 You always have the full backing of the FOSDEM staff when taking a decision, so you should not fear taking action when required.

 ### Available actions